 Many cash instruments and OTC derivative contracts have bid and ask prices that can be observed in the marketplace.
 Bid prices reflect the highest price that a party is willing to pay for an asset.
 Ask prices represent the lowest price that a party is willing to accept for an asset.
-For financial instruments whose inputs are based on bid-ask prices, the Company does not require that the fair value estimate always be a predetermined point in the bid-ask range.
-The Company's policy is to allow for mid-market pricing and to adjust to the point within the bid-ask range that meets the Company's best estimate of fair value.
+The Company carries positions at the point within the bid-ask range that meet the Company's best estimate of fair value.
 For offsetting positions in the same financial instrument, the same price within the bid-ask spread is used to measure both the long and short positions.

 Fair value for many cash instruments and OTC derivative contracts is derived using pricing models.
-Pricing models take into account the contract terms (including maturity) as well as multiple inputs including, where applicable, commodity prices, equity prices, interest rate yield curves, credit curves, creditworthiness of the counterparty, creditworthiness of the Company, option volatility and currency rates.
+Pricing models take into account the contract terms as well as multiple inputs including, where applicable, commodity prices, equity prices, interest rate yield curves, credit curves, creditworthiness of the counterparty, creditworthiness of the Company, option volatility and currency rates.

 Where appropriate, valuation adjustments are made to account for various factors such as liquidity risk (bid-ask adjustments), credit quality and model uncertainty.
 Adjustments for liquidity risk adjust model-derived mid-market levels of Level 2 and Level 3 financial instruments for the bid-mid or mid-ask spread required to properly reflect the exit price of a risk position.
 Bid-mid and mid-ask spreads are marked to levels observed in trade activity, broker quotes or other external third-party data.
 Where these spreads are unobservable for the particular position in question, spreads are derived from observable levels of similar positions.

 The Company considers collateral held and legally enforceable master netting agreements that mitigate the Company's exposure to each counterparty.
 Adjustments for model uncertainty are taken for positions whose underlying models are reliant on significant inputs that are neither directly nor indirectly observable, hence requiring reliance on established theoretical concepts in their derivation.
 These adjustments are derived by making assessments of the possible degree of variability using statistical approaches and market-based information where possible.
 The Company generally subjects all valuations and models to a review process initially and on a periodic basis thereafter.